karllark/hst_m33_ext/README.rst

 Extinction curves created by running the `fitstars` bash script.
 This fits the STIS spectra and the available photometry (mostly HST) using `utils/fit_model.py`.
-The foreground extinction is inlcuded in the fitting using the MW velocity integrated HI columns converted to A(V) using the high-latitude N(HI)/A(V) ratio and a R(V) = 3.1 is assumed.
+The foreground extinction is included in the fitting using the MW velocity integrated HI columns converted to A(V) using the high-latitude N(HI)/A(V) ratio and a R(V) = 3.1 is assumed.